numbbo/temp-doc-bbob/assets/bbob/md/functions.md

 **Properties:**

-Highly multimodal function with two funnels around
+Highly multimodal function based on [@lunacek2008impact] with two funnels around
 $\frac{\mu_0}{2}\mathbf{1_-^+}$ and
 $\frac{\mu_1}{2}\mathbf{1_-^+}$ being superimposed by the